gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 *gprbuild*, *gnatmake*, and *gnatcheck*.

-If you are using project file, a separate mechanism is provided using project attributes, see :ref:`Specifying_Configuration_Pragmas` for more details.
+If you are using project file, a separate mechanism is provided using project attributes.

+.. --Comment:
+   See :ref:`Specifying_Configuration_Pragmas` for more details.

 .. _Generating_Object_Files: